programming-for-bio/7-remote-subprocess/Code-Review/README.md

 will be printed in the job's output file (written to the output directory), as we did in notebook 7.3, to setup an SSH tunnel so that you can connect to the notebook through a browser on your laptop.
-To find the file in the ouputs directory that was most recently updated you can use the `ls` command with the arguments `-ltr`, meaning print as a list and sort by time and reverse the order.
+To find the file in the ouputs directory that was most recently generated you can use the `ls` command with the arguments `-ltr`, meaning print as a list and sort by time and reverse the order.

 ```bash